Jenny from the Block: Background and release

-Production and lyrics
+Production and lyrical content

 "Jenny from the Block" is an uptempo R&B and old school hip hop song.
 It was produced by Troy Oliver, written by Andre Deyo, remixed by Samuel Barnes, Jean-Claude Olivier, and contained samples by Enoch Light, Lawrence Parker, Scott Sterling and Michael Oliver.
 Trackmasters produced the song alongside Oliver and Cory Rooney.
-The song "intones her modest childhood roots", with Lopez singing in the chorus: "Don't be fooled by the rocks that I got / I'm still, I'm still Jenny from the Block / Used to have a little now I have a lot / No matter where I go, I know where I came from".
-She implores the listener not to be fooled by the types of rocks that she now possesses, because she is still Jennifer from the same block.
-She now owns many rocks and despite this, she still knows where she comes from.
-At the start of her career, J.Lo's first big break was as a backup dancer for New Kids on the Block.
+The song's lyrical content is about Lopez maintaining her integrity and remembering her roots, despite her recent wealth and fame.
+It differs from most of the material on This Is Me...
+Then, which was heavily inspired by her courtship with Affleck.
+In the song's chorus, Lopez expresses her desire to "remain simple despite her diamonds" as she sings: "Don't be fooled by the rocks that I got / I'm still, I'm still Jenny from the Block."
+The song served to rebut the notion that Lopez had "abandoned her roots" or alienated her core fanbase, the Hispanic and African American communities.
+"Jenny from the Block" was also a "celebration" of her success, with Lopez stating: "[Y]es, there’s a public image that I enjoy — I love dressing up.
+I love feeling glamorous.
+I love jewelry and beautiful things ...
+But I’m still that little girl who’s playing the part of a movie star, that same girl from the Bronx wearing big hoop earrings and listening to hip-hop.

 "Jenny from the Block" samples a number of songs.
 The opening line of the track, "Children grow and women producing, men go working, some go stealing, everyone's got to make a living", is derived from 20th Century Steel Band's 1975 song "Heaven and Hell Is on Earth".
-The constant flute loop through the song is an interpolation of Enoch Light's "Hi-Jack" (1975), while the bridge samples Boogie Down Productions' "South Bronx" (1987).
-Trackmasters allegedly incorporated the sample of The Beatnuts' song "Watch Out Now" from their album A Musical Massacre (1999), which also sampled "Hi-Jack", on the track.
-Believing Lopez and the song's producers had stolen their sample of "Hi-Jack" without consent, they subsequently insulted Lopez on the song "Confused Rappers", from their album Milk Me (2004).
-The group said: "Anybody familiar with our music who heard Jenny From The Block knew it was a Beatnuts beat.
-There’s no getting around it.
-That’s a straight-up bite.
-It’s the same drums, the same flute, the same tempo... everything is our idea.
-If we never flipped that sample, there would be no Jenny From The Block."
+The constant flute loop through the song is an interpolation of Enoch Light's "Hi-Jack" (1975), while the bridge samples Boogie Down Productions' "South Bronx" (1986).
+Trackmasters allegedly incorporated the sample of the Beatnuts' song "Watch Out Now" from their album A Musical Massacre (1999), which also sampled "Hi-Jack", on the track.
+Believing Lopez and the song's producers had copied their sample of "Hi-Jack" without consent, they subsequently insulted Lopez on the song "Confused Rappers", from their album Milk Me (2004).
+The group said: "Anybody familiar with our music who heard 'Jenny from the Block' knew it was a Beatnuts beat.
+There's no getting around it.
+That's a straight-up bite.
+It's the same drums, the same flute, the same tempo... everything is our idea.
+If we never flipped that sample, there would be no 'Jenny from the Block'."